Danegeld: Anglo-Saxon era

 An English payment of 10,000 Roman pounds (3,300 kg) of silver was first made in 991 following the Viking victory at the Battle of Maldon in Essex, when Æthelred was advised by Sigeric, Archbishop of Canterbury, and the aldermen of the south-western provinces to buy off the Vikings rather than continue the armed struggle.
 One manuscript of the Anglo-Saxon Chronicle said Olav Tryggvason led the Viking forces.

-In 994 the Danes, under King Sweyn Forkbeard and Olav Tryggvason, returned and laid siege to London.
-They were once more bought off, and the amount of silver paid impressed the Danes with the idea that it was more profitable to extort payments from the English than to take whatever booty they could plunder.
+In 994 the Danes, under King Swein Forkbeard and Olav Tryggvason, returned and unsuccessfully laid siege to London.
+They then ravaged the south-east until they were bought off by a tribute of 16,000 pounds.

 Further payments were made in 1002, and in 1007 Æthelred bought two years peace with the Danes for 36,000 troy pounds (13,400 kg) of silver.
 In 1012, following the capture and murder of the Archbishop of Canterbury, and the sack of Canterbury, the Danes were bought off with another 48,000 troy pounds (17,900 kg) of silver.

 In 1016 Sweyn Forkbeard's son, Canute, became King of England.
 After two years he felt sufficiently in control of his new kingdom to the extent of being able to pay off all but 40 ships of his invasion fleet, which were retained as a personal bodyguard, with a huge Danegeld of 72,000 troy pounds (26,900 kg) of silver collected nationally, plus a further 10,500 pounds (3,900 kg) of silver collected from London.

 The runestone U 194, in a grove near Väsby, Uppland, Sweden, was raised by a Viking in commemoration of his receiving one Danegeld in England.

 This kind of extorted tribute was not unique to England: according to Snorri Sturluson and Rimbert, Finland, Estonia and Latvia (see also Grobin, now Grobiņa) paid the same kind of tribute to the Swedes.
 In fact, the Primary Chronicle relates that the regions paying protection money extended east towards Moscow, until the Finnic and Slavic tribes rebelled and drove the Varangians overseas.
 Similarly, the Sami peoples were frequently forced to pay tribute in the form of pelts.
 A similar procedure also existed in Iberia, where the contemporary Christian states were largely supported on tribute gold from the taifa kingdoms.
 (Note: The taifa kingdoms paid parias, a tribute in lieu of raids (razzias).)

 It is estimated that the total amount of money paid by the Anglo-Saxons amounted to some sixty million pence, and at the farm where the runestone Sö 260 talks of a voyage in the West, a hoard of several hundred English coins was found.